Shammo06/Shammo06/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on 4th year cse student
-- 🌱 I’m currently learning mysql
+- 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate on mern project
-- 💬 Ask me about react, javascript, html, python
+- 💬 Ask me about react, javascript, html, python, mySQL, TypeScript, PHP

 <h3 align="left">Connect with me:</h3>